lene/audpl/README.md

 ###Testing
 `$ python3 run_tests.py`

-The tests loosely resemble my development process.
+The tests resemble my development process.
 As a result, there are many tests that may seem redundant.

 I prioritize the DRY principle over the "Tests should test one thing and one thing only"-principle.